Buying Rowing Shoes: A Guide

 For as long as DC Strokes has existed, the club orthodoxy was to buy shoes that lived with the boats until the shoes or the boats were worn out.
 This led to a number of problems:

-Expensive club shoe purchases Like shoes you use to walk/run/cycle, the fit of shoes is rather personal.
+• Expensive club shoe purchases Like shoes you use to walk/run/cycle, the fit of shoes is rather personal.
 What the club buys is a single brand to take advantage of shipping and economies of scale.
-Also, see the first point about sizing at the extremes (e.g., women's size 8 and men's size 15).
-Thus, everyone is unhappy with what the club buys AND it adds to inefficient use of club funds.
+Everyone is unhappy with what the club buys and it adds to inefficient use of club funds.

-The Takeaway: Starting July 2023, DC Strokes is transitioning intermediate sweep (limited to eights), advanced sculling, and independent sculling members to personally-owned shoes and the Bat Logic clip-in shoe system.
+The Takeaway: DC Strokes is transitioning recreational and development sweep, advanced sculling, and independent sculling members to personally-owned shoes and the Bat Logic clip-in shoe system.

 Wait, what's Bat Logic?